English

 27/02/2015

 I was first in Hong Kong about a month ago, when I had to leave Bangkok yet again for a visa run – a routine I have had to follow monthly lately, not having a visa.
-And here I am again on a stopover on my way back to Europe.
-I am totally in love with this place, it has everything I currently [...]
+And [...]

 The Caesarian Conspiracy